-For Oracle users dropping the old schema can then be done like explained in chapter 3.3.1 or by deleting the user.
-PostgreSQL users MUST NOT execute the DROP_DB script of version 2.x as the old and new instance of the 3D City Database are both stored inside the same database new = citydb schema, old = public schema).
+If the migration was successful, Oracle users simply have to invoke the DROP\DB script in version 2.x to drop the old schema (see chapter 3.3.1) or delete the user.
+PostgreSQL users however MUST NOT execute the DROP\DB script as the old and new instance of the 3D City Database are both stored inside the same database (new = citydb schema, old = public schema).
 The script does not distinguish between schemas and would drop tables of the citydb schema, as it comes first in the search path of the database.
-Use instead the script DROP_DB_V2 from inside the MIGRATION folder.
+Therefore, PostgreSQL users shall use the script DROP DB V2 from inside the MIGRATION folder instead.